TikTok Tips & Strategies

 The Classic Stop-and-Start Method

 This is the most straightforward way to record multiple clips.
-It's perfect for when you need to change something - your outfit, your location, or the product you're showing - between shots.
+It's perfect when you need to change something - your outfit, your location, or the product you're showing - between shots.

 3. Let go of the button to stop recording.